-Read the Application Guidelines and Discipline Specific Guidelines thoroughly!
-Ensure you meet all Eligibility requirements: You are at least 25 years or older.
-You are a current New York State resident, and/or a resident of one of the Indian Nations located therein.
-You have lived in New York State, and/or one of the Indian Nations located therein for the past two consecutive years: all of 2018 & 2019.
-If you are a past NYSCA/NYFA Artist Fellow, none of the work samples you have submitted have previously received an award.
-You are not currently enrolled in a degree-seeking program of any kind.
-You are the originator of the artwork submitted.
-You have not received five NYSCA/NYFA Artist Fellowships.
-You have not received a Fellowship in the last five years, 2015, 2016, 2017, 2018 or 2019.
-If you are applying as a collaboration (up to 3 artists working together on a regular basis) all names are listed in your application form.
-If you have applied in more than 1 category (applicants can apply in up to 2 categories each cycle), you have indicated this in your application form.
-You are not a NYFA employee, a member of the NYFA Board of Trustees or Artists' Advisory Committee, immediate family member of any of the above, or an immediate family member of a 2019/2020 panelist.
-Before you upload your Work Samples, check to make sure: • Image files are .jpg and/or .mov/.mp4 • Your images are not pixelated, and that they are in focus • All images are 1024 pixels on the longest side • All images are at least 72 dpi (can be a higher resolution if necessary) • Your name is not present anywhere in your descriptions or file names • Your image files are numbered 01 to 08 and your videos 01 & 02 • You've added descriptions to your work samples where necessary • All of your images work sample files are less than 4MB & Videos are less than 2GB • Any detail images are clearly labeled as "detail" in the title of the image • No more than 10 artworks are represented in your application Before you upload your Work Statement, check to make sure:
+- □ Read the Discipline Specific Guidelines thoroughly! - L Ensure you meet all Eligibility requirements: - □ You are at least 25 years or older. - □ You are a current New York State resident, and/or a resident of one of the Indian Nations located therein. - □ You have lived in New York State, and/or one of the Indian Nations located therein for the past two consecutive years: all of 2019 & 2020. - □ If you are a past NYSCA/NYFA Artist Fellow, none of the work samples you have submitted have previously received an award. - □ You are not currently enrolled in a degree-seeking program of any kind. - □ You are the originator of the artwork submitted. - □ You have not received five NYSCA/NYFA Artist Fellowships.

+- □ You have not received a Fellowship in the last five years, 2016, 2017, 2018, 2019, or 2020. - □ If you are applying as a collaboration (up to 3 artists working together on a regular basis) all names are listed in your application form. - □ If you have applied in more than 1 category (applicants can apply in up to 2 categories each cycle), you have indicated this in your application form. - □ You are not a NYFA employee, a member of the NYFA Board of Trustees or Artists' Advisory Committee, immediate family member of any of the above, or an immediate family member of a 2021 panelist. - Before you upload your Work Samples, check to make sure: - Image files are .jpg and/or .mov/.mp4 - Your images are not pixelated, and that they are in focus - Your name is not present anywhere in your descriptions or file names - Your image files are numbered 01 to 08, your videos 01 & 02, and your audios 01 & 02 - You've added descriptions to your work samples where necessary - All of your images work sample files are less than 4MB & videos and Audio are less than 2GB - Any detail images are clearly labeled as "detail" in the title of the image - No more than 8 artworks are represented in your application - Before you upload your Work Statement, check to make sure: - Your work statement is concise, referencing only the work in your application - Your statement doesn't use "art speak" - You use simple clear language, with concrete descriptions - You avoid quoting or referencing other artists by name - You do not use speculative language such as "I am trying to, or I seek to..." but rather, "I am. - Upload a Cultural Statement: - This statement should outline how your work is connected to a cultural community.
+You should only use this statement if you feel it is integral to the interpretation of the work. - Before you upload a Technical Statement (optional), check to make sure: - You describe how your script would be produced in its intended medium - If your work should be viewed or interacted with in a certain way, you explain this here - If need be, you have itemized each work or group of works to better explain your work samples - D Before you upload an Excerpt Explanation (optional), check to make sure:

-- Your work statement is concise, referencing only the work in your application - Your statement doesn't use "art speak" - You use simple clear language, with concrete descriptions - You avoid quoting or referencing other artists by name - You do not use speculative language such as "I am trying to, or I seek to..." but rather, "I am. - ☐ Before you upload a Technical Statement (optional), check to make sure: - You describe how your script would be produced in its intended medium - If your work should be viewed or interacted with in a certain way, you explain this here - If need be, you have itemized each work or group of works to better explain your work samples - ☐ Before you upload an Excerpt Explanation (optional), check to make sure: - You have explained the work samples submitted and contextualized their placement within your larger work - Your excerpt explanation does not repeat your work statement - Within the excerpt explanation you can itemize each submitted work sample and talk about them individually. - ☐ Upload a Cultural Statement (optional): - This statement should outline how your work is connected to a cultural community.
-You should only use this statement if you feel it is integral to the interpretation of the work.
+- You have explained the work samples submitted and contextualized their placement within your larger work - Your excerpt explanation does not repeat your work statement - Within the excerpt explanation you can itemize each submitted work sample and talk about them individually.